The Crypto-Noob’s Toolbox

 If you found this article to be helpful, please hit the 👏 to help others find it.
 In addition, I’d love to hear about any good resources that have helped you as a beginner in cryptocurrency.
 Leave me a comment!

-If you’d like to start investing in cryptocurrency, the easiest way is with Coinbase.
+If you haven’t invested in Bitcoin yet and you want to join the movement, the easiest way to begin is with Coinbase.
 Get $10 of free Bitcoin when you use this link — it’s my referral link — and get started now!